NethServer/nethserver-ntopng/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Ntopng.rst

     the system administrator password and can be changed from ntopng web interface.
 Interfaces
-    Interfaces on which ntopng listen to.
+    Interfaces on which ntopng listens to.